noah111121/Nuker-Bot/README.md

 > - Status:
 > (default)`STATUS=watching,for !help` pPlease look closely and notice that the activity type (playing, watching, streaming or listening) is put directly after the `=` and seperated from the actual status itself by a comma.
 Please use this syntax exactly and replace `watching` with your activity type and anything after the comma will be detected as the status.
 >
-> Dotenv files are now supported so you can paste your TOKEN into the .env file after the equals symbol.
+> Dotenv files are now supported, so you can paste your TOKEN into the .env file after the equals symbol.
 >
-> Any command beginning with "!" (inc. the nuking commands) will trigger the BS error so do keep this in mind (could be good or bad, depending on the situation).
+> ~~Any command beginning with "!" (inc. the nuking commands) will trigger the BS error so do keep this in mind (could be good or bad, depending on the situation).~~ Fixed as of v1.2
 >
-> Restarting the bot will clear the variables so it will no longer recognise the administrator role so if you restart the bot and re-use the nuke command on a server
+> Restarting the bot will clear the variables, so it will no longer recognise the administrator role so if you restart the bot and re-use the nuke command on a server
 > that has already been nuked, expect to be given another administrator role if you already have one.
 >
 > As to when to use !pause or !stop, it really depends on the scenario.
 If you want to ban yourself but think you might be able to rejoin (granted, the bot must not be removed by an admin), use !pause.
 If you want to ban yourself but don't think you'll be able to rejoin and don't want any one else to have access to the bot, use !stop.